 Where can you see single page web apps?
 You deal with them every day when checking your email on Gmail, scrolling your news feed on Facebook, adding a new task in Trello, or watching shows on Netflix.

 Do you remember the last time you used a Google Doc?
 Yes, Google Docs are SPAs too.
 When you click on any element of a Google Doc, type something, or perform any other action, the main interface remains untouched.
 Nothing but the chunk of content you want to alter is modified.
 This is the main idea of a single-page app.

-Most promotional websites and landing pages are also just one page.
-CashNotify is a good example of a landing page built on an SPA framework.
+Most promotional websites and landing pages are also just a single page.
+CashNotify is a good example of a landing page built on a SPA framework.
 This website promotes the CashNotify app (a macOS taskbar app for Stripe payments) and lets users buy the app: